Leiden University Career Zone

 As with your bachelor's choice, it is essential that you look at yourself first and try to answer questions about yourself, such as: Who am I?
 What do I like?
 What am I good at?
 What do I find important?

-Start here with your Step-by-step plan for choosing a Master's
+Start here with your Master's choice roadmap:

 To be able to make a Master's choice, it is first of all important that you understand yourself.